 - 1. Dipstick - 3.
 Wipe the dipstick clean with a clean cloth. - 4.
-Insert the dipstick into the oil-fill tube (but do not screw it in), then remove the dipstick. - 5.
-Read the oil level on the dipstick (Figure 6). - If the oil level is low, slowly pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat

-- steps 3 through 5 until the oil level on the dipstick is correct. - If the oil level is high, drain the excess oil until the oil level on the dipstick is correct; refer to Changing the Engine Oil (page 14).
+Insert the dipstick into the oil-fill tube, then remove the dipstick. - 5.
+Read the oil level on the dipstick (Figure 6). - If the oil level is below the Add mark on the dipstick, slowly pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat steps 3 through 5 until the oil level is at the Full mark on the dipstick. - If the oil level is above the Full mark on the dipstick, drain the excess oil until the oil level is at the Full mark on the dipstick; refer to Changing the Engine Oil (page 15).